-Our modern research and teaching facilities, including the Galbraith Marine Science Laboratory (GMSL), were designed primarily to acquaint undergraduates firsthand with creative learning and research experiences.
-In addition, the marine science program has an active fleet of vessels docked at the Waterfront Program, which allow direct and easy access to a wide variety of coastal habitats and the Gulf of Mexico.
+Our modern research and teaching facilities, including the Galbraith Marine Science Laboratory (GMSL), were designed primarily to expose undergraduates to active and creative learning and research experiences.
+In addition, the marine science program has an active fleet of vessels docked at the Eckerd Waterfront, which allow direct and easy access to a wide variety of coastal environments and the open Gulf of Mexico.

-Other science buildings on campus house other advanced instrumentation and equipment including a DNA sequencer, UV visible spectrophotometer, freezers, incubators, and much more.
-Students are able to use these instruments in their courses and projects.
-The newPeter Armacost Library allows students access to scientific journals and databases.
+Associated science buildings on campus house other advanced instrumentation and equipment including a DNA sequencer, UV visible spectrophotometer, freezers, incubators, and much more.
+Students can utilize these instruments for courses and projects.
+Armacost Library allows students access to scientific journals and databases.

-Our campus is situated on Tampa Bay, allowing us to access an extraordinary diversity of marine and estuarine species in a wide variety of coastal habitats including sea grass beds, sand flats, beaches and mangroves.
-This diversity of coastal habitats is easily accessible by our active fleet of vessels, which include three offshore powerboats, a beachcat with a working deck, and the US R/V Gilbert.
+The Eckerd College campus is situated on lower Tampa Bay, allowing easy access to Tampa Bay and the Gulf of Mexico, including a wide variety of coastal environments.
+This diversity of coastal environments is easily accessible by our active fleet of vessels, which include three offshore powerboats, and a 23’ catamaran with a working deck.

 Eckerd College Waterfront Program provides dockside facilities to harbor the marine science vessels.
 Located on Frenchman’s Creek, facilities include the Wallace Boathouse, an Activities Center, multiple docks and a boat ramp.
 In addition to the marine science vessels, canoes, sea kayaks, and snorkel equipment are readily available and regularly used in marine science courses.